267th COVID-19-related death confirmed

 Four cases were identified through contact tracing.
 One case reported recent travel history and was identified in quarantine.

-To date, there have been a total of 19,283 officially reported cases of COVID-19 on Guam.
+To date, there have been 19,283 officially reported cases of COVID-19 on Guam.

 (Daily Post Staff)